In Defence of Darkness

 Pages: 146 pages

-What are the effects of all this artificial light on humans, animals, and every living thing?
+What are the effects of all this artificial light on humans, animals, and every living organism?

 For as long as she can remember, Sigri Sandberg has been afraid of the dark.
-She undertakes a solo voyage to the mountains in the dead of winter to probe the darkness as well as uncover what lies behind her own fear.
-As she journeys, she introduces us to another woman, Christiane Ritter, who spent a long winter in a trapper’s hut on Svalbard in 1934.
+To discover the roots of her fear and probe the darkness, she undertakes a solo voyage to the mountains in the dead of winter.
+As she journeys, Sandberg introduces us to another woman, Christiane Ritter, who spent a long winter in a trapper’s hut on Svalbard in 1934.

 Uitgeverij Oevers, The Netherlands